 Irony Alert: the same is true for the Times, along with every other publication that lives off adtech: tracking-based advertising.
 These pubs don’t just open the kimonos of their readers.
 They bring readers’ bare digital necks to vampires ravenous for the blood of personal data, all for the purpose of aiming “interest-based” advertising at those same readers, wherever those readers’ eyeballs may appear—or reappear in the case of “retargeted” advertising.

-With no control by readers (beyond tracking protection which relatively few know how to use, and for which there is no one approach, standard or experience), and no blood valving by the publishers who bare those readers’ necks, who knows what the hell actually happens to the data?
+With no control by readers (beyond tracking protection which relatively few know how to use, and for which there is no one approach, standard, experience or audit trail), and no blood valving by the publishers who bare those readers’ necks, who knows what the hell actually happens to the data?

-Answer: nobody can, because the whole adtech “ecosystem” is a four-dimensional shell game with hundreds of players…
+Answer: nobody knows, because the whole adtech “ecosystem” is a four-dimensional shell game with hundreds of players…

 or, in the case of “martech,” thousands: